Iluka, New South Wales

+The traditional owners of this area are the Yaegl people.

-It has long beaches on the ocean side of the river.
-It is reached by turning off the Pacific Highway approximately 20 km north of Maclean.
-As Iluka is a popular tourist destination its population increases slightly in the holiday season with many Gold Coasters in the summer and Victorians in the winter.
+Iluka has a number of long beaches on the ocean side of the river and it is reached by turning off the Pacific Highway approximately 20 km north of Maclean.

 Nature

 Iluka Nature Reserve

 The area hosts a World Heritage-listed littoral rainforest, one of the last remaining littoral rainforests in the Southern Hemisphere, containing many different plant species ranging from coastal dune species to tropical rainforest species.
 The Iluka rainforest has a vast range of native animal species ranging from wallabies and kangaroos to wombats and echidnas.

 Flying foxes

 A birthing colony features the Grey-headed Flying Fox (Pteropus poliocephalus) and the Black Flying-fox (Pteropus alecto), both species listed as vulnerable to extinction.
 At night in October through to January, mothers can be seen flying out to feed at night with their babies.

 Industries

 The fishing community has many commercial fishing industries, ranging from the oceangoing prawn and whiting trawlers to the river netters and trawlers.
 The river and beach netters can be seen hauling in mullet during the end of autumn.
 Iluka is also a popular recreational fishing destination.

 Inside Iluka Bay is the Clarence River Fishermen's Co-op which provides a service to the commercial fishermen.
 The CRFC sells and transports the fresh seafood locally, regionally, nationally and globally.
 The Iluka Depot consists of a factory, retail shop and a chandlery shop for the fishermen and other consumers.

 The town has two clubs and a public hotel, the Iluka Bowling Club, Iluka Golf Club, and Sedgers Reef Hotel.
 The bowling club has three bowling greens and a Chinese restaurant.
 The golf club has a ten-hole course and a small restaurant.